Zie619/my_flight/README.md

-# cheap_flight_price_alert
+# cheap_flight_app
-This program send the user an email or sms when flight price is lower then set price
+This program send the user an email or sms when flight price is lower then set price - will combine react in the future